ioccc-src/winner/1989/jar.2/README.md

 rather large subset of lisp.
 It has no error recovery, and performs rather poorly in a number of cases.
-Even so, placing all this functionality in such a small, densely packed program, is impressive enough to win the Best of show award.
+Even so, placing all this functionality in such a small, densely packed program, is impressive enough to win the Best of Show award.

 ## Author's remarks: